SliceGPT: Compress Large Language Models by Deleting Rows and Columns: Appendix

 Next we explore the effect of using different sequence lengths $N$ in the calibration set.
 Given a fixed number of $B$ samples, the PCA input matrix is computed using $NB$ embedding vectors, and understanding the tradeoff between having a larger $B$ or a larger $N$ is interesting.
 Figure~\ref{fig:ablation} (right) shows the results of varying the sequence length in the calibration set from 128 to 4096: we conclude that having a larger sequence length can result in better perplexity.

-Using these insights, we use a calibration set size of 512 for OPT, 1024 for \llama and sequence lengths 2048 for OPT, 4096 for \llama in our main experiments (Table \ref{tab:wikitext2}).
-In Table \ref{tab:wikitext2_ablation} below we evaluate the perplexity of OPT and \llama models on \wikitext with a smaller calibration set size and shorter calibration sequence length in, which confirms the trend that decreasing both degrades the perplexity across all models and sizes.
+Using these insights, we use a calibration set size of 1024 and sequence length 2048 in our main experiments (Table \ref{tab:wikitext2}).
+In Table \ref{tab:wikitext2_ablation} below we evaluate the perplexity of OPT and \llama models on \wikitext with a smaller calibration set size, which confirms the trend that decreasing this degrades the perplexity across all models and sizes.

 \tabcolsep{5pt}

 \tabcolsep{5pt}